 - Collect higher-quality assessment data for future security refinements

-4 Steps to Reduce Your Risk
+4 Key Steps to Strengthen Your Information Security Governance

-Define Policies and Goals
+1. Define Policies and Goals

-- Defining Goals: Clarify what level of risk is acceptable and what you’ll do to achieve it
+- Defining Goals: Clarify what level of risk is acceptable and what you’ll do to achieve it.

-Standardize Processes
+2. Standardize Security Processes

 - Operating systems